Important Information for 2022 Statistics

-Please be advised: due to the impact of the COVID-19 pandemic, the Households Below Average Income (HBAI) data release for 2020/21 is significantly reduced, and less reliable than seen in previous years (full explanation available here).
+Please be advised: due to the impact of the COVID-19 pandemic, the Households Below Average Income (HBAI) data release for 2021/22 remains significantly reduced, and less reliable than seen in previous years (full explanation available here).

 Understanding each measure of Child Poverty